tteeoo/svc/sva/README.md

 . <path to another file>
 ```
 Works as if the contents of the other file were directly inserted into the current file at this line.
+This will only go one file deep.
+A file that is sourced cannot source another file.

 Examples:
 ```